codacy/docs/docs/organizations/using-coding-standards.md

     Codacy will start using the updated coding standard on the next analysis of each selected repository.

-    !!! note
-        If you stop applying a coding standard to a repository, Codacy restores the previous code pattern configurations of that repository, but keeps the tool activation status defined by the coding standard.

 ## Deleting a coding standard {: id="deleting"}

 To delete a coding standard: